geekbrit/ResCal/README.md

 # Resource Calendar

+A demo/test page using the files in this repository can be found at [codesprite.com/rc/test.html](http://codesprite.com/rc/test.html)

 ## Status
 Working framework in place, currently ~95% feature-complete for the first calendar view (view one week for each resource associated with a calendar, time slots arranged vertically).
 At this point you can: